ricimusic/Night-and-Day/README.md

 This project was inspired by Google Coder Projects from this link: http://googlecreativelab.github.io/coder-projects/projects/night_and_day/

-Goals: Document project with Readme file, utilize css animations that are triggered by javascript events.
+Goals: Utilize css animations that are triggered by javascript events.

 <strong>5/21/17</strong> - Project completed.
 Total work time was 5 hours, 32 minutes.